-Water levels from 18 to 24 Feb 2020 at Stung Treng, Kratie and Kompong Cham were decreased, varied from -0.02 m to -0.15 m.
-The current water levels at Kompong Cham, Chaktomuk, Koh Khel, Phnom Penh Port and Prekdam on the Tonle Sap are in critical situations.
-However, water level at Neak Luong was above its LTA.
+Water levels from 25 Feb to 02 Mar 2020 at Stung Treng and Kratie stations were considered normal since their water levels were stay above LTAs.
+The current water levels at Kompong Cham, Chaktomuk, Koh Khel, Phnom Penh Port and Prekdam on the Tonle Sap are in critical situations due water levels are lower than their LTAs.
+However, water level at Neak Luong seems to have effected by tidal from the sea.